kadirpekel/tron/README.md

 - Parse time semantic checks.
 - Consider a generic backend to support both llvm and wasm
 - Initial LLVM emit and compilation to a final binary object, ready for linking with external executables.
+- Perform a memory review and cleanup to ensure proper handling of unfreed allocations in the source code.